ccattuto/tinyqv-byte-peripheral-ws2812b/docs/info.md

 ## How to test

 Connectd a WS2812B LED strip to `uo_out[1]`.
-Write 255 to register R, write 0x81 to PUSH, check that a red pixel is displayed by the strip.
+Write 255 to register R (0x02), write 0x81 to CTRL (0x00), check that a red pixel is displayed by the strip.

 ## External hardware